Review of top quark mass measurements in CMS: Indirect extractions of the top quark mass

 The 3-fold correlations of \mtp, PDFs, and \alpS in the QCD prediction of \stt was further investigated by the CMS Collaboration~\cite{CMS:2019esx} using multi-differential \stt measurements.
 In particular, by including the measurements of \mtt and \ytt in a comprehensive QCD analysis at NLO, the PDFs, \asmz, and \mtp could be extracted simultaneously and their correlations were demonstrated to significantly reduce.
 This analysis resulted in the most precise value of \mtp at NLO to that date, with simultaneously reduced uncertainty in the gluon PDF.
 At the same time, a low value of \asmz was obtained, in tension with the results of other measurements at the LHC.
 In a follow-up analysis~\cite{CMS:2021yzl}, this issue was resolved by including the CMS jet production measurements which have additional strong sensitivity to PDFs and \asmz.

 In the following, the aforementioned analyses are discussed in more details, with the emphasis on the progress of analysis strategies with respect to the state-of-the-art at the time of the measurements.
+The aspects of the parton-level cross section measurements, including unfolding and related uncertainties, can be found in the original publications.
 In each of the mentioned analyses, the extraction of \mt is performed under the assumption that the measured \ttbar cross sections are not affected by physics phenomena beyond the SM.